 Businesses who have already applied for LRSG in previous tiers do not need to reapply as the government announces further funding for the different time periods, these payments will be automatically awarded to those businesses deemed eligible.

-Most LRSG schemes closed for new applications on Wednesday 31 March 2021.
+The LRSG schemes closed for new applications on Monday 31 May 2021.
 Please go to the LRSG page for further details.

 The Additional Restrictions Grant is to help further businesses: